Pingasmaster/Pingasmaster/README.md

 <details>
   <summary><h2>Philosophy</h2></summary>

+  A company can fail, you see that all the time.
+Founders who promise the world and deliver nothing or get acquired then dump and rebuild another useless company.
+But if you just make an open source project yourself out of passion, there's no expectation, no failure.
+You can only succeed.

   Some of the best software ever made in my opinion:
   - Linux and wine because they are impossible to create
   - tcc, openrc, dwm, doas because clean, simple and readable code is the hardest code to write